-The district must -
+The district must:

-- 1. Record the date the Timely and Meaningful Consultation occurred or was attempted for each private school and home-schooled families. - 2.
-Report whether required NPPS was expended in the previous year.
+- 1. Record the date the timely and meaningful consultation occurred or was attempted for each private school and home-schooled families. - 2.
+Report whether required nonpublic proportionate share (NPPS) were expended in the previous year.
 If all NPPS funds were not expended, upload the proof of advertisement and copy of the article.
 Also upload the sign in sheets, minutes, copy of public notice, agenda and any other supporting documents.
-The upload is required in the IDEA Part-B Consolidated Application.
+The upload is required in the IDEA Part B Consolidated Application.
 Please remove any student/parent names or other sensitive information that could be used to identify.

-Consolidated District Plan (CDP)
+Consolidated District Plan

-The Consolidated District Plan located in the IWAS system is designed to be a holistic plan that brings together planning requirements for 12 federal grants.
+The Consolidated District Plan (CDP) located in the IWAS system is designed to be a holistic plan that brings together planning requirements for 12 federal grants.
 Below are planning requirements for IDEA that are included in the CDP:

-General Educations Provision Act (GEPA)
+General Educations Provision Act

-Applicants MUST describe the steps they propose to take to ensure equitable access for all stakeholders to the NCLB programs.
+Applicants MUST describe the steps they propose to take to ensure equitable access for all stakeholders to the No Child Left Behind programs, which was replaced by ESSA in 2015.
 The statement should be based on the six barriers to access listed in the instructions on the Applicant Information tab.